Mitsubishi Pajero: Camel Trophy

-Second generation (V20- / NH, NJ, NK, NL; 1991)
+Second generation (V20-, V30-, V40- / NH, NJ, NK, NL; 1991)

 Mitsubishi redesigned the Pajeros for a second generation, which debuted in January 1991, although exports did not commence until later in the year.
 Just about everything was now new and further enhanced.
 A new, larger body was available in four different versions; Metal Top, Canvas Top Convertible (short wheelbase), Semi High Roof Wagon and High Roof Wagon (long wheelbase).
 The short wheelbase models were stretched by 70 mm and the long-wheelbase models by 30 mm.

 The available engines included a 3.0-litre 12-valve SOHC V6 (6G72) with ECI-Multi electronic fuel injection and a 2.5-litre turbocharged diesel engine (4D56T) with an intercooler.
 The 4D56T used a top-mounted intercooler with an innovative method of providing airflow.
 Using two hidden scoops at the top of the grille, these guided air through two ducts in the bonnet that merged into one above the intercooler.
-This unique design provided several benefits.
-Firstly, by keeping the intercooler top-mounted, the piping was kept short, resulting in less boost lag.
-The top-mounted position also allowed for greater durability since it wasn't prone to damage from rocks and sticks when off road as front-mounted intercoolers were.
-Additionally, having a solid bonnet with no traditional intercooler scoop reduced drag and further enhanced durability in dense jungle by preventing branches from trees that brushed across the bonnet from damaging the intercooler fins.
-While enhancing durability, this method of airflow is less efficient than a standard top-mounted scoop as the air that flowed through these channels was warmed by rising engine heat, reducing the amount of heat the passive airflow could draw from the intercooler's charge air.
+The high location and solid bonnet (no scoop or grille) protected the intercooler better than a more exposed location, while also keeping the piping short, resulting in less boost lag.
+While enhancing durability, this method of airflow is less efficient than a standard top-mounted scoop as the air that flowed through these channels was warmed by rising engine heat.
 This design was replaced by a standard top-mounted intercooler scoop in later 4M40 models.